cmickeyb/pdo-contracts/identity-contract/docs/examples/roster/softball_roster.md

 ## Demonstration ##

-* Create identity objects for 10 players, 2 coaches and a team manager.
-These identity objects serve exclusively as unique identifiers for the players and coaches.
+* For each player and coach:
+  * Create a key pair for the person
+  * Create a digital asset with the person's picture
+  * Create an identity for the person with a description (fields for name, address, and birthday) and identified-by (contract identifier for the digital asset that manages their picture)

-* Create a signing/issuing authority for an association called "local".
+* Create a signing/issuing authority for the local association.
 The issuing authority will create verifiable credentials for each of the players and coaches.
-These credentials will include information about birthday, address, insurance coverage, and certification.
+These credentials will include information about birthday, address, insurance coverage, and certifications.

 * Create a policy agent for an association called "national".
 The policy agent will be configured with a trust relationship with the